bnosac/audio.whisper/README.md

 Sys.unsetenv("WHISPER_CMAKE_FLAGS")
 ```

-> If you are on Windows and you have a NVIDIA GPU.
+> If you are on Windows and you have an NVIDIA GPU.

-- The easiest make the library use the GPU is to install the Vulkan SDK in your ucrt Rtools shell e.g. ´C:\rtools45\ucrt64.exe´ as shown [here](https://github.com/ggml-org/llama.cpp/blob/master/docs/build.md#vulkan)
+- The easiest make the library use the GPU is to install the Vulkan SDK in your ucrt Rtools MSYS shell which is e.g. ´C:\rtools45\ucrt64.exe´ if you are running R 4.5.
+Similarly as indicated [here](https://github.com/ggml-org/llama.cpp/blob/master/docs/build.md#vulkan)

 ```
 pacman -S git \